 How to Store Leftovers

-Store leftovers: Place any leftovers in a tight-lid container and store for up to 3 days in the refrigerator.
-Cook the pasta before ready to eat and add that fresh.
+Store leftovers: Place any leftovers in a tight-lid container and store them in the refrigerator for up to 3 days.
+Cook the pasta before it is ready to eat and add that fresh.

 FAQs